Fort at Allemaengel |

 (1917 - 1919), Allentown FORT WIKI

-Training camp for the Army Ambulance Service.
+Training camp for the Army Ambulance Service and Medical Corps.
 Originally named Camp Allentown until 1918.
 Located at the Lehigh County Agricultural Society (Allentown Fairgrounds).

 (1755 - 1758), Bethlehem